paypay/paypayopa-sdk-java/README.md

 Step 1: Hash the body and content-type with MD5 algorithm

-Note : If there is no request body, for instance, the HTTP GET method case, no need of generating MD5.
+Note: If there is no request body, for instance, the HTTP GET method case, no need of generating MD5.
 Instead, hash value is set as "empty".
 The value of authHeader is passed in HttpHeader.AUTHORIZATION.
 With the authHeader will decode back the data added and with the HTTP request object and based on data available for api-key in the system, we will recreate the SHA256("key", requestParams) which gives macData.
 This macData is verified against the value passed in the header.

-Note: HMAC authorization will be done internally by the SDK, so client don't need to worry about it.
+Note: HMAC authorization will be done internally by the SDK, so clients don't need to worry about it.

 ## Requirements
 Building the API client library requires Gradle to be installed.